brazill7/SignScribe-PrivacyPolicy/README.md

+# Contact Us
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:
+`mavbrazill@gmail.com`

 ## Information We Collect
 We are committed to your privacy and do not collect any personal information through the use of our app.